Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

 With a family of 4, the options for a hardshell rooftop tent are a bit narrow… which is why I opted for the roomy iKamper Skycamp 2.0.
-About two years ago, when I was looking for an RTT my daughter was 11, and my son was 16.
-We needed something that would fit them, plus me and my lady friend.
+About two years ago, when I was looking for an RTT, my daughter was 11, and my son was 16.
+We needed something that would fit them, plus my lady friend and me.
 The Skycamp 2.0 was by far the best option on the market for us, and it just so happened that Rhino Adventure Gear sold them out of their NorCal office.

 The main features that drew me to the iKamper were the space, the rocky black hardshell, the ease of setup and takedown, the tastefully designed interior, comfort, and reputation.
-I paid more for the iKamper (about $4500 when it was all said and done) for all of these things, as well as knowing I had a company like Rhino that would help with the install and help me if I had any issues.
-The iKamper has held up solid and lived up to all the reasons I bought it.
+I paid more for the iKamper (about $4500 when it was all said and done) for all of these things, knowing I had a company like Rhino that would help with the install and assist me if I had any issues.
+The iKamper has held up solidly and lived up to all the reasons I bought it.

-The hardshell looks great after two years, and I’ve had no issues with the finish, cracking, leaking or anything else.
+The hardshell looks great after two years, and I’ve had no issues with the finish, cracking, leaking, or anything else.
 It doesn’t show dirt as much as a gloss shell.
 It also looks (and is) much tougher.
 It sets up in literally a minute or two and takes down almost as fast.
-I’ve had to experiment with the amount of bedding I can store inside, and have landed on two sleeping bags, plus the three foam sleeping pads I added under the mattress to help with insulation and eliminate condensation.
+I’ve had to experiment with how much bedding I can store inside and have settled on two sleeping bags, plus the three foam sleeping pads I added under the mattress to improve insulation and reduce condensation.
 With four bags and pillows up there, you can force it shut, but it’s too much effort, and I get paranoid that I’m going to wreck the latches.

-The Gobi held the iKamper nice and solid.
+The Gobi held the iKamper nicely and solidly.
 No issues.
-But it stuck up quite a bit and made the rig look like a mushroom.
+But it stuck up quite a bit, making the rig look like a mushroom.
 I switched to a full Prinsu rack a while back, and it feels just as solid, but sits closer to the roof and looks a bit sleeker.
-If you go this route, make sure to add some rubber weather stripping between the iKamper mounting rails and the Prinsu load bars to avoid squeaking and rattling.
-This is a very common issue with this combination that is easily and affordably solved.
+If you go this route, make sure to add some rubber weatherstripping between the iKamper mounting rails and the Prinsu load bars to prevent squeaking and rattling.
+This is a very common issue with this combination, and it is easily and affordably solved.

 6. Carlo Quezon (@cqadventures) iKamper Skycamp 1.0 (White)